Shoulder Pain Champ, MO

 Shoulder Pain in Champ, MO.
-Those who experience shoulder pain know how hard it can be to manage.
-It makes everything from brushing your teeth to making a breakaway layup painful and, sometimes, unfeasible.
-But you do not have to accept pain and limited shoulder movement.
-At Axes Physical Therapy in Champ, MO, our licensed physical therapists specialize in customized treatment plans, proven to work through research, to get you back to optimal movement health.
-Let us help you turn your shoulder pain from a daily occurrence into a thing of the past.
-Schedule an appointment online or call our location nearest you.
+Those who suffer from shoulder pain know how hard it can be to manage.
+It can make any daily task from strapping on a seatbelt to diving for a softball painful and, for some of us, not even an option.
+But pain and limited shoulder movement does not have to be a part of your everyday life.
+At Axes Physical Therapy in Champ, MO, our professional physical therapists specialize in personalized treatment plans, proven to work through research, to get you back to striking out opponents, or just combing your hair pain-free.
+Let us help you make your shoulder pain a long-forgotten memory.
+Request an appointment through our website or reach out to the location most convenient for you.

-The shoulder is among human body’s largest and most complex joints.
-In reality, what we call the shoulder joint is made up of four different joints:
+The shoulder is among the largest and most intricate joints we have.
+In truth, it is a compound of four joints:

-1. The glenohumeral (GH) joint is a ball and socket joint responsible for connecting the upper extremity to the trunk.
-Because the ball is several times larger than the socket, it has the widest range of motion as any other human joint.
+1. The glenohumeral (GH) joint is the joint responsible for connecting the upper extremity to the trunk.
+Because the top of the upper arm bone is 3-4 times larger than the socket, it is the most mobile joint in the body.

-2. The acromioclavicular (AC) joint is formed by the junction of the clavicle the acromion, the bony tip on the outer edge of the shoulder blade.
-A plane joint, it allows for additional rotation of the shoulder blade.
+2. The acromioclavicular (AC) joint is formed by the junction of the clavicle the acromion, the part of the shoulder blade that is the highest part of the shoulder.
+A plane style synovial joint, it allows your shoulder blade to follow the movements of the other shoulder joints.

-3. The sternoclavicular (SC) joint is a gliding joint formed by the clavicle the sternum at the foundation of the neck.
-This joint is where the arm and body meet, it it ensures your arm and body act in coordination.
+3. The sternoclavicular (SC) joint is a plane-style synovial joint located where the clavicle meets the breastbone at the base of the neck.
+This joint is where the arm and body meet, it coordinates the movement of the upper limb with the core of your body.

 • the four muscles of the rotator cup that surround the head of the upper arm bone, which power movement and stabilize the ball of the humerus within the shoulder socket

-• the blood vessels that supply much-needed blood to the muscles, ligaments, and tendons
+• the arteries that supply nutritious blood to the shoulder

-In order for the shoulder to function properly every joint, ligament, tendon, muscle, artery, capsule, and nerve must be able to work together.
-Blood must be allowed to reach the shoulder keep oxygen levels and muscles strong and stimulate the body’s natural recovery processes.
-The muscles must have adequate strength and flexibility, the tendons connecting them to the bones must be strong, flexible, and free of rips or tears, the ligaments connecting bones need to help support proper structure, and the brain and shoulder need to have clear communication with each other.
+In order for the shoulder to function properly the entire complex system must be able to work together.
+Sufficient blood must flow to the shoulder efficiently to maintain healthy soft tissue and stimulate the body’s natural recovery processes.
+The muscles must have adequate strength and flexibility, the tendons connecting them to the bones must be intact and strong, the ligaments that attach our bones need to be similarly healthy, and the brain and shoulder need to have clear communication with each other.
 When any of these parts are not at optimal health, it often causes shoulder pain and movement problems.
-If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, reach out to Axes’ physical therapists for a complimentary injury screening.
+If you’re experiencing shoulder pain or any other symptoms of a shoulder injury, reach out to Axes’ physical therapists for a free injury screening.

 Shoulder Pain Champ, MO | Injury Rehabilitation | Physical Therapy Near Champ

-As the shoulder is complex, shoulder pain can have many root causes, from sports injuries to being struck by an object, a work injury from overuse to our bodies just getting weaker as we get older.
-Below are the most common underlying conditions that lead to shoulder pain in Champ, MO:
+Shoulder pain can be caused by a variety of circumstances, from sports injuries to falls, a work injury from overuse to our bodies just getting weaker as we get older.
+The following are the most common underlying conditions that lead to shoulder pain in Champ, MO:

 • Bursitis The bursae are small, fluid-filled sacs that act as shock absorbers and reduce friction in joints.
-Bursitis the result of the bursae becoming irritated after overuse, often occurs in combination with shoulder impingement, and can make basic tasks like getting in and out of cars incredibly painful.
+Bursitis the result of the bursae becoming irritated after repeated activities, often occurs in association with irritation of the rotator cuff, and can make basic activities like getting in and out of cars immensely difficult.

 • Tendinitis Tendinitis is typically caused by inflammation or irritation of a tendon.
 There are two causes of tendinitis:

-• Acute: The result of trauma, repeated overhead motions, or other overhead activities common in some competitive and activities and fields of employment, such as tennis or lifting boxes above your head.
+• Acute: The result of trauma, excessive throwing, or other overhead activities common in some competitive and activities and occupations, such as tennis or lifting and lowering boxes.

-• Rotator Cuff Tear These can also be caused by acute injuries, like falling on an outstretched arm, or wear and tear.
+• Rotator Cuff Tear These can also be acute, such lifting an incredibly heavy object, or more chronic in nature.
 The tendon is initially frayed before becoming torn.
 A partial tear often goes unnoticed.
-Complete tears, which go all the way through the tendon, often require surgery.
-Associated symptoms are pain with certain movements, pain when sleeping, and a popping feeling when performing specific movements.
+Full-thickness tears, which go all the way through the tendon, often require surgery.
+Associated symptoms are pain with specific movements, pain when lying on the side of the affected shoulder, and a popping feeling with specific movements.

-• Shoulder Impingement Impingement is the result of soft tissue rubbing against your shoulder blade.
-It often occurs in tandem with an injury that causes inflammation in the rotator cuff.
-Shoulder impingement is most common in people who play sports or are otherwise active.
+• Shoulder Impingement Impingement occurs when your acromion (the bony tip of your shoulder blade) irritates the rotator cuff and bursae.
+It often occurs alongside an injury that causes inflammation in the rotator cuff.
+Shoulder impingement is rarely caused by overuse, and is most common in athletes or others who engage in physical activity.

-• Shoulder Instability This happens when the head of the humerus is allowed to move out of the socket when the capsule or ligaments become stretched, torn, or detached, and also can be the result of injury or wear and tear.
+• Shoulder Instability This happens when the humerus is exits the shoulder socket, and also can be the result of injury or overuse.
 Dislocations can be repeated and partial or the entire bone coming out of the socket.
-It often causes or is the result of injury to the surrounding areas of the shoulder.
-Long-term instability will cause shoulder pain and unsteadiness when performing certain motions.
+It often happens in combination with injury to the supporting soft tissue of the shoulder.
+Long-term instability will cause shoulder pain and a sense of the shoulder “giving way.”

-• Shoulder Fractures The upper arm bone, clavicle, and scapula are the most commonly broken bones in the shoulder.
-They usually happen as the result of falling a significant distance or onto a hard surface or high-impact collisions such as a car accident.
-The shoulder pain is immediate and obvious, along with considerable swelling and contusions.
+• Shoulder Fractures The upper arm bone, collarbone, and scapula are the most commonly broken bones in the shoulder.
+They usually happen as the result of falling from a height or forceful collisions such as being tackles in a football game.
+The shoulder pain is immediate and obvious, and the shoulder will experience considerable inflammation and bruising.

-• Axillary Nerve Injuries or Brachial Plexus Injuries Nerve damage in the shoulder is the result of when nerves are impinged on, when scar tissue blocks their electric signals, or the nerves are otherwise damaged.
+• Axillary Nerve Injuries or Brachial Plexus Injuries Nerve damage in the shoulder can occur when nerves are impinged on, when scar tissue interferes with their electric signals, or the nerves rupture.
 Axillary nerve and brachial plexus injuries can cause shoulder pain along with a range of other sensations.
-They are usually the result of a sudden blow but can also happen because of degenerative conditions.
+They are usually the result of sudden trauma but can also happen because of degenerative conditions.

 At times, one injury leads to another, for example how an untreated rotator cuff tear can lead to arthritis.
-If you’re currently suffering from shoulder pain, one of our safe, free injury screenings in Champ, MO may help you discover the root of it.
-If you’ve sustained a severe injury or have severe shoulder pain, a physician in Champ, MO may use a physical examination, various imaging techniques, and/or arthroscopy to discover the cause.
-For most injuries or conditions that cause shoulder pain, a tailored treatment plan with licensed physical therapists that are experts in movement health in Champ, MO can be a great way to get you back to optimal movement health.
+If you’re currently suffering from shoulder pain, one of our no-risk, free injury screenings in Champ, MO may help determine why you’re experiencing the pain.
+If you’ve sustained a severe injury or have severe shoulder pain, a physician in Champ, MO may use a physical examination, an X-Ray, an MRI, a CT scan, arthrogram, and/or arthroscopy to discover the cause.
+For most injuries or conditions that cause shoulder pain, a customized treatment plan with professional physical therapists that are experts in movement health in Champ, MO can be an effective way to get you back to the activities you love.

 How Do Champ, MO Physical Therapists Treat Shoulder Pain?

-Missouri Revised Statute §334.506 requires a prescription for physical therapy, so you need to reach out to your Champ, MO primary care physician to see if physical therapy is rights for your shoulder pain.
-Our professional physical and occupational therapists work alongside your primary care physician to ensure your treatment plan fits into your overall treatment plan.
+Missouri Revised Statute §334.506 requires a prescription for physical therapy, so it’s important to speak to your Champ, MO physician to see if physical therapy is rights for your shoulder pain.
+Our experienced physical and occupational therapists form a team with your primary care physician to ensure you are getting the care that fits into your overall treatment plan.

 Other services we offer in Champ, MO include: